-It is easy to understand why companies have focused on…pay, parking, cafeteria discounts, et cetera…[Because it’s easy to tinker with those variables…But] these factors do not really make a difference to the best, most productive employees and work groups, and they don’t explain job satisfaction.
+It is easy to understand why companies have focused on…pay, parking, cafeteria discounts, etc…[Because it’s easy to tinker with those variables…But] these factors do not really make a difference to the best, most productive employees and work groups, and they don’t explain job satisfaction.

 – Gallup, in Management Journal